Magnetic Field Design in a Cylindrical High-Permeability Shield: The Combination of Simple Building Blocks and a Genetic Algorithm: Harmonic Selection

-In Fig.~\ref{fig.optahelm}a-b, we present the optimal separation for any shield aspect ratio found through an exhaustive numerical search and the gradient per unit current it generates for unit shield length, respectively.
-The red dotted lines within Fig.~\ref{fig.optahelm}a-b are the optimal separation, $d=0.824\rho_s$ as the shield aspect ratio tends to to infinity and the gradient per unit current, 1.23, that is generated, respectively.
-The blue dotted lines within Fig.~\ref{fig.optahelm}a-b are the separation for the standard anti-Helmholtz configuration, $d=\sqrt{3}\rho_s/2$ and the gradient per unit current, 0.806, that is generated in free space, respectively.
-Due to the interaction and finite length of the magnetic shield there exists a shield aspect ratio, $0<L_s/(2\rho_s)\lessapprox0.831$, where no separation entirely removes the cubic variation in the field.
-In this case, to determine the optimal separation contributions from both the cubic and quintic variations should be minimized, but not nulled entirely, to achieve the most uniform field linearity for a given application. \\
+In Fig.~\ref{fig.optahelm}a, we show the optimal separation calculated versus the shield aspect ratio by an exhaustive numerical search.
+Figure~\ref{fig.optahelm}b shows the corresponding variation of the gradient per unit current.
+The red dotted lines in Fig.~\ref{fig.optahelm}a and Fig.~\ref{fig.optahelm}b show, respectively, the optimal separation, $d=0.824\rho_s$, in the limit that the shield aspect ratio tends to infinity, and its corresponding gradient per unit current, $\mathrm{d}B_z/\mathrm{d}z=1.230I$.
+The blue dotted lines in Fig.~\ref{fig.optahelm}a and Fig.~\ref{fig.optahelm}b are, respectively, the coil separation for the standard anti-Helmholtz configuration, $d=\sqrt{3}\rho_s/2$, and its gradient per unit current, $\mathrm{d}B_z/\mathrm{d}z=0.806I$, that is generated in free space.
+Due to the interaction and finite length of the magnetic shield there exists a shield aspect ratio, $0<L_s/(2\rho_s)\lessapprox0.831$, where no coil separation entirely removes the cubic variation in the field.
+In this case, to determine the optimal separation, contributions from both the cubic and quintic variations should be minimized, but not nulled entirely, to achieve the most uniform field linearity for a given application.
+However, minimization of further variations becomes more difficult since the effective harmonic magnitudes become increasingly sensitive to the precise values of $d_i$, $\rho_s$, and $L_s$.